twurman/clarityeco/asr/sirius/README.md

 Kaldi has been wraped in RPC framework using [Apache Thrift](http://thrift.apache.org/).

-Two Versions of Open Ephyra are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
+Two Versions of Kaldi  are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
 The version in this directory belongs to a collection of services that connect with the new Sirus command center

 ###Basic Setup###